 If I'm being hit with a baseball bat, I don't feel the need to articulate what I would prefer to be hit with instead.
 Or, more to the point, police hit us with batons and the media insists that if we wish to stop being hit with batons we need to articulate exactly how it is we'd like to see crime and punishment handled within an anarchist society.
-But while identifying and destroying systems of domination is the task immediately before us, we do spend some of our time imagining what a world without law would be like.
-And occasionally, we have the chance to enact such a world for in increasing strength and frequency, allow for a generalized revolt that could break state power.
+But while identifying and destroying systems of domination is the task immediately before us, revolution is impossible, only that it faces numerous challenges.

+A second strategy is that of advocating and participating in insurrections.
+Insurrections are moments of freedom and revolt, often occurring in times of crisis.
+These insurrections would, ideally, allow for areas to be liberated from state control and, if they came in increasing strength and frequency, allow for a generalized revolt that could break state power.
 It has been argued that insurrections do not provide lasting change and can often simply serve as an excuse for government repression, but insurrections have also played important roles in numerous anarchist struggles.

-A third strategy that an archists have historically tried is syndicalism.
+A third strategy that anarchists have historically tried is syndicalism.